This article aims to explain the details of glaucoma (also known as “ocular hypertension”), an uncommon condition that can affect a cat’s eye or eyes.

 Glaucoma can be primary (i.e. it happens all by itself) or secondary (i.e. some other illness results in the cat developing glaucoma).

-Primary glaucoma is rare in cats, and when it happens, it is usually due to inherited anatomical abnormalities of the eye, such as abnormal drainage apparatus preventing normal outflow of fluid.
+Primary glaucoma is rare in cats, and when it happens, it is usually due to inherited anatomical abnormalities of the eye, such as an abnormality in the drainage structure of the eye, preventing normal outflow of fluid.
 When this type of abnormality is present, it is likely to affect both eyes.
-This is more likely to happen in purebred cats like or Burmese, Persian, or Siamese cats.
+This is more likely to happen in purebred cats like Burmese, Persian, or Siamese cats.

-Secondary glaucoma the more common type of glaucoma, and it can be caused by a number of primary factors (see below).
+Secondary glaucoma is the more common type of glaucoma and it can be caused by a number of primary factors (see below).

 Symptoms of Glaucoma in Cats